 1 teaspoon salt

 ¼ teaspoon hing (asafoetida)

-1 tablespoon oil or ghee and 2 green chillies sliced in half
+1 tablespoon oil or ghee, half teaspoon cumin seeds and dried chillies

 1) Soak 1 cup of the washed chosen lentils in cold water for 15 minutes ensuring its completely covered

-2) Boil the lentils in 1 litre of water with the salt, garam masala and coriander and turmeric powders, until it is mushy but you can still see the shape of the grain
+2) Boil the lentils in 1 litre of water with the salt, garam masala, coriander and turmeric powders, until they are mushy but you can still see the shape of the grain

 3) In a frying pan heat the oil and add the cumin seeds

 4) Once they start to sizzle add the onion and fry until golden brown, add the garlic and ginger paste and cook until you can smell the garlic